jahudka/dicc/readme.md

  - [Intro to Dependency Injection][1] - a general overview of core dependency injection principles
- - [Intro to DICC][2] - basic introduction to how DICC and how it was designed to work
+ - [Intro to DICC][2] - basic introduction to DICC and how it was designed to work
  - [Services and dependencies][3] - how to write service definitions for the DICC compiler and how to specify dependencies